projectceladon/celadon-documentation/README.rst

 documentation.

-For tips on how to contribute documentation formatted in the .rst style needed to integrate beautifully on the clearlinux.org website, please see `Theming Sphinx`_.
+For tips on how to contribute documentation formatted in the .rst style needed to integrate beautifully on the Celadon website, please see `reStructuredText Primer`_.